amandafernoli/quorum-challenge/README.md

 # Quorum Challenge

 ### What was done

-It was provided a dataset of legislators, bills, votes, and vote results in CSV files.
+For this coding challenge, was provided a dataset of legislators, bills, votes, and vote results in CSV files.

-It was made a program to bring the list of how many bills a certain legislator voted yes and how many voted no.
+The goal is to develop a program to bring the list of how many bills a certain legislator voted yes and how many voted no.
 Also how many and which legislators voted yes and no for each given bill.
+After that, the result set must be stored in CSV files.

 ### Running the application